ajai-one/miyagi/docs/labs/build-your-own-copilot/README.md

 3. You will setup the values for the variables in the workshop [ this will be updated later]
 4. Create a new file named appsettings.json in myagi/services/recommendation-service/dotnet
 5. Copy paste the contents of appsettings.json.example into appsettings.json and save the file
-6. Update appsettings.json with the OpenAI Endpoint and the Api key for the Open AI Service
+6. Update appsettings.json with the values for the variables below.
+You can get the values from the Azure Portal.
    > Go to Azure Portal -> Resource Groups -> Select the resource group you created in step 3 of the previous section -> Select the Open AI resource -> Select Keys and Endpoint

    > Copy the values of the Language API endpoint and the key1 into "endpoint" and "apikey" im the appsettings.json file and save the file

+   > Go back to your Open AI resource -> Overview -> Click Go to Azure OpenAI Studio -> Deployments

+   > Copy the value of the deployment name for gpt-35-turbo model and paste it into the appsettings.json file as the value of the variable "deploymentOrModelId"

+   > Copy the value of the deployment name for text-embedding-ada-002 model and paste it into the appsettings.json file as the value of the variable "embeddingDeploymentOrModelId"

 7. Create a new file named .env in myagi/sandbox/usecases/rag/dotnet
 8. Copy paste the contents of .env.local.example into .env and save the file
 9. Copy the values of OPenAI endpoint and key1 from step 6 into the .env file and save the file